 From a methodological point of view, the operation of averaging spectral functions (like the DC or the gain) to get a global index within an assigned frequency band could lead to inaccurate evaluation of the index, because external broadband oscillations may convey information into the analyzed band.
-This aspect, that we have documented in a theoretical example in [25], is a major deal in cardiovascular variability analysis where

-VLF oscillations are often predominant and may thus have an impact on the evaluation of the DC or the BRS in the LF band of the spectrum, especially in heart disease patients [49,50]; a similar effect of spreading between adjacent bands may involve also the HRV oscillations located in the HF band and mainly due to respiration [14,30,45].
-On the 540 other hand, the method of spectral decomposition allows to focus more objectively on the spectral content within specific ranges, lastly resulting in DC and gain values (local measures) which are expected to reflect more accurately the underlying mechanisms of effectiveness and magnitude of a reflex with regard to the oscillations of physiological interest.
+This aspect, that we demonstrated recently in a theoretical example [22], is a major deal in cardiovascular variability analysis where VLF oscillations are often predominant and may thus have an impact on the evaluation of the DC or the BRS in the LF band of the spectrum [22]; a similar effect of spreading between adjacent bands may involve also the HRV oscillations located in the HF band and mainly due to respiration [14,25,38].
+On the other hand, the method of spectral decomposition allows to focus more objectively on the spectral content within specific ranges, lastly resulting in DC and gain values (local measures) which are expected to reflect more accurately the underlying mechanisms of effectiveness and magnitude of a reflex with regard to the oscillations of physiological interest.

-In the light of the methodological considerations above, we interpret the agreement often found between global and local measures as indicative of a limited impact of broadband VLF or HF spectral contributions into the analyzed LF band.
-This was the case, in the feedback direction from SAP to RR, for the significantly lower values of both causal coupling and gain observed in AMI compared to Young in both body

-550 positions and for the increase with tilt of the causal coupling in all groups, and, in the feedforward direction from RR to SAP, for the decrease in Young (but not in Old and AMI) of the causal coupling and the increase in AMI (but not in Young) of the causal gain observed moving from rest to tilt.
+In the light of the methodological considerations above, we interpret the agreement 495 often found between global and local measures as indicative of a limited impact of broadband VLF or HF spectral contributions into the analyzed LF band.
+This was the case, in the feedback direction from SAP to RR, for the significantly lower values of both causal coupling and gain observed in AMI compared to Young in both body positions and for the increase with tilt of the causal coupling in all groups, and, in the feedforward direction from RR to SAP, for the decrease in Young (but not in Old and 500 AMI) of the causal coupling and the increase in AMI (but not in Young) of the causal gain observed moving from rest to tilt.
 These results, consistently found using both global and local causal measures, are interpreted as robust and are discussed physiologically in Sect.
 4.3.
-555

 On the other hand, a disagreement between global and local measures of causal influence is likely indicating an effect of bands external to the LF on the global computation based on averaging.
-Such a disagreement was particularly evident for post-AMI patients along the baroreflex direction (SAP to RR) and was also found in terms of linear regression analysis (data not shown).
-In our results, the main occurrence of

-560 this disagreement is the detection in AMI of a significant causal gain decrease from SAP to RR observed moving from rest to tilt with the global method but not with the local method.
-This suggests that, in the analyzed post-infarction patients, the depressed BRS response to tilt suggested by global measures of gain is likely due to contributions to cardiovascular variability located in frequency bands other than the LF.
-This 565 behavior is expected in response to tilt, as the sympathetic activation induced by the orthostatic stress is known to reduce the variability of RR in the VLF and especially HF bands and thus to isolate the power content in the LF band [48,51].
-Moreover, the effect may be emphasized in AMI patients where confounding effects may arise also from the 570 the markedly impaired autonomic control of cardiovascular system, down-regulation of baroreceptor function and enhancement of chemosensitivity, especially in subjects presenting a more augmented sympathetic tone and attenuated baroreflex activity [49].
-The other differences observed between the global and local approaches mostly concern comparisons involving the Old group; these may be explained also by the small size of this group (see Sect.
+In our analysis, the main occurrence of this disagreement is the detection in AMI of a significant decrease of the causal gain from SAP to RR observed moving from rest to tilt with the global method but not with the local method; this suggests that, in the analysed post-infarction patients, a depressed 510 BRS response to tilt occurs with contributions to cardiovascular variability located in frequency bands other than the LF.
+The other differences observed between the global and local approaches regard mostly comparisons involving the Old group; these may be explained also by the small size of this group (see Sect.
 4.4).